Das-Kollektiv/tdme2/README-BuildingHowTo.md

 ### 1.6.3.
 Build

 Open your Visual Studio 2022 Community command line interface app for native X64 builds and execute the following commands.
 You need to adjust "tdme2" if you used a different folder.
+Also you need to extract ext/windows-msc/tools.zip to ext/windows-msc using 7zip or manually.

 ```
 cd %HOMEPATH%/tdme2
+cd ./ext/windows-msc && 7z x tools.zip && cd ../..
 nmake -f Makefile.nmake
 ```